Chubek/ZephyrASDL/README.md

 ## Notice

-Default types described by paper (`identifier` and `init`) are not (or yet to be) included.
+Default types described by paper (`identifier` and `int`) are not (or yet to be) included.
 You can use a couple of `typedef` statements to have them in your file by inserting them as preludes between two `%%`s.